23 Creative Political Fundraising Ideas that Work | Political Fundraising

 22. Host a Political Walk-a-Thon

 It’s not uncommon for only 50 cents of every dollar to reach your campaign after all the logistics and marketing costs are taken into consideration.
-Of course, no two events are alike and you can get a lot more bang for your buck with add-ons like a raffle or auction.
+Of course, no two events are alike, and you can get a lot more bang for your buck with add-ons like a raffle or auction.

 23. Fundraising Auction

-You could ask them to donate items like autographed baseballs or basketballs, tickets to an upcoming concert, or a chance to meet the celebrity.
+Ask them to donate items like autographed baseballs or basketballs, tickets to an upcoming concert, or a chance to meet them in person.
 Depending on the industry your celebrity is in, the donated item/experience can vary.

 A fundraising auction has great potential to bring in a lot of donations by people making bids on “one-of-a-kind” items.

-Fundraising auctions also provide value to donors, as donors aren’t just making a financial donation, but getting something in return as well.
+They also provide value to donors, as donors aren’t just making a financial donation, but getting something in return as well.

 Conclusion